 Outside of the Aeroplan and Star Alliance ecosystem, there are plenty of other airlines that operate direct flights to North America that are easy to book with points, too.

-Many airlines in the Oneworld alliance also offer some great options for getting to different parts of the world directly from North America.
+Many airlines in the oneworld alliance also offer some great options for getting to different parts of the world directly from North America.

 If you’re looking to go to the Middle East, the Indian subcontinent, or parts of Africa, look no further than Qatar Airways and its industry-leading Qsuites business class product.